Contributing to MISP Project

-- If the commit message contain all the information regarding the changes, it’s easier for the maintainer to do the review.
+- If the commit message contains all the information regarding the changes, it’s easier for the maintainer to do the review.

-If you cannot find an existing taxonomy fitting your needs, you can extend an existing one (especially the ones originated from the MISP project) or create a new one.
+If you cannot find an existing taxonomy fitting your needs, you can extend an existing one (especially the ones that originated from the MISP project) or create a new one.
+To do this:

 For more information, see the presentation slides on “Information Sharing and Taxonomies Practical Classification of Threat Indicators using MISP” given at the last MISP training in Luxembourg.